My tenure working the bar at Saxon + Parole ruined the Bloody Mary for me.

 In this recipe from Young, a dozen tomatillos (a relative of the tomato) get juiced and the results combined with the juice of a cucumber and a half-dozen celery sticks.
 The vegetal mix gets spiced up with salt, pepper, green Tabasco and, most importantly, a hearty pour of mezcal.

-This spritz rendition created by bar manager Masahiro Urushido at Saxon + Parole uses tomatoes in three different ways (tomato water, tomato shrub, and as a garnish) alongside gin, dry vermouth, club soda, and prosecco in this bubbly drink.
+This spritz rendition created by Masahiro Urushido while he was the bar manager at Saxon + Parole uses tomatoes in three different ways (tomato water, tomato shrub, and as a garnish) alongside gin, dry vermouth, club soda, and prosecco in this bubbly drink.